easybuilders/easybuild-tutorial/docs/2022-isc22/practical_info.md

 You can self-request an invitation to join the EasyBuild Slack via [https://easybuild.io/join-slack](https://easybuild.io/join-slack).

-??? note "Reproducing the tutorial environment at home (after the workshop): (click to show steps)"
+??? tip "Reproducing the tutorial environment at home (after the workshop): (click to show steps)"

-    !!! note
+    !!! warning

         These steps might need to be tweaked for your system.
 Please reach out to us on Slack if you run into problems.